SSuperookie/SSuperookie.github.io/index.md

 <br>
 Here is **Yueyan Pang (Cathy, 庞悦妍)**.
 <br>
-I am a graduate student majoring in **Electrical Engineering** at Columbia University, focusing on neuroengineering and machine learning.
+I am a graduate student majoring in **Electrical Engineering** at Columbia University, focusing on Signal Processing and Machine Learning.

 <br>
 <br>